Generalized preconditioned conjugate gradients for adaptive FEM with optimal complexity: Introduction

-A central feature of the analysis in this work is that no additional preprocessing of the NVB-generated mesh hierarchy is required, allowing for seamless integration of the proposed solvers into the AFEM loop.
+This work establishes a direct connection between uniformly contractive iterative solvers arising in AFEM and their use as preconditioners within conjugate gradient methods.
+In particular, we show that \emph{any} uniformly contractive solver with linear computational complexity induces an \emph{optimal preconditioner} for GPCG from~\cite{Bla02}, i.e., the resulting algebraic solver has a contraction factor independent of $h$ and $p$ and is of linear complexity.
+While this is certainly well-known in the numerical linear algebra community for uniform triangulations, we are not aware of a general presentation with a focus on adaptively generated triangulations.
+Indeed, a central feature of the analysis in this work is that no additional preprocessing of the NVB-generated mesh hierarchy is required, allowing for seamless integration of the considered solvers into the adaptive finite-element algorithm.
 Moreover, the presented framework unifies techniques from numerical linear algebra and AFEM analysis, thereby allowing contractive solvers to be used as preconditioners for GPCG irrespective of symmetry or linearity.
-To the best of our knowledge, this connection has not been addressed in the literature yet.
-We explicitly demonstrate how such a preconditioner can be derived from the geometric multigrid method from~\cite{IMPS24}.
-In addition, we show that this multigrid method can be linearized and symmetrized, resulting in an SPD preconditioner suitable for standard PCG without loss of optimality.
+To the best of our knowledge, this connection has not been addressed in the literature on optimal-complexity AFEM yet.